xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 </pre>
 </div>

 The layer2 sub interface created now needs to be stitched with the EVI by using the l2vpn bridge-domain service construct as shown below.
-Note that the `segment-routing srv6` keyword is must here , along with that we can also specify a locator if we wish to use different locator for the bridge-domain.
+Note that the `segment-routing srv6` keyword is must here .
+We can also specify a locator if we wish to use a different locator for the bridge-domain.

 _**PE1, PE4 and PE5**_
 <div class="highlighter-rouge">